 Next, consider attention spans.
 In-person attendees will have an easier time focusing on your content for more extended periods, as speakers and screens will be right in front of them.
 They may also feel motivated to pay close attention if a presenter makes eye contact or asks them to answer a question or share a perspective.

 Networking is an important consideration, too.
-People who have taken the time to attend in person will want opportunities to meet and talk with others.
+People who’ve taken the time to attend in person will want opportunities to meet and talk with others.
 But while virtual attendees will understand that there are limitations to networking remotely, they may still want opportunities to connect with others online.
-As such, you’ll need to consider offering virtual breakout sessions or other small-group meetings to foster those connections.
+That means you’ll need to consider offering virtual breakout sessions or other small-group meetings to foster those connections.

 2. The Differences In Technical Planning

 For a live-only event, it’s okay to have standard internet service.
 For a hybrid event, you need to be able to stream your content live to your online audience with the highest-quality video and the fewest number of hiccups.